 That Sunday, the Vestry of St. Stephen’s will host a dinner after the 11:00 am celebration of Holy Eucharist.
 That dinner is a way for your Priest-in-Charge and your Vestry to thank you for all you have done for St. Stephen’s this year.
 At that meal, you will be given a packet that will contain your pledge card and your Time and Talent sheet.
 Your pledge card is an opportunity for your consider what kind of monetary pledge you would like to make to St. Stephen’s.
 As you know, ministry and the practical upkeep of our physical building is not done without finances.

 The Time and Talent sheet is a way for you to consider pledging from your time and talent.
 What ways can you pledge from the gifts God has granted you in areas such as personal expertise?
 Are you an artist?
 Are you good at social care?
 Are you mechanically inclined?
 These are ways in which you have been blessed by God and, recognizing them as blessings, they are ways in which you can give back.

 More than anything, know how grateful and humbled I am to be serving you.
 I am truly blessed by God to be serving a congregation that is excited about what it is doing, that is renewed by its energy and committed to its following of Jesus.
 Thank you for all you have given to me.

 Jamie Parsley is an Episcopal priest & poet.
-He is the author of twelve books of poems.
+He is the author of thirteen books of poems.
 In 2004, he was named an Associate Poet Laureate of North Dakota.
-He currently serves as the Priest-in-Charge of St. Stephen's Episcopal Church in Fargo, North Dakota.
+He currently serves as the Rector of St. Stephen's Episcopal Church in Fargo, North Dakota.